klausbreyer/twitch_streaming_pi/README.md

 Put the twitch_stream.service file in /etc/systemd/system/

-     f
+     sudo ln -s twitch_streaming_pi/twitch_stream.service /etc/systemd/system/

+Copy the config, put in your Twitch account stream key.
+Edit the script with a text editor like nano or vim.
+Find the line with STREAM_KEY and put your actual key there afterwards.
+See <https://stream.twitch.tv/ingests/> for more information and the server near you.
+     $ cp key.config.dist key.config

 Make the script exectuable with

     $ chmod +x /home/pi/twitch_streaming_pi/twitch_stream.sh

-Uses your Twitch account stream key in the shell script.
-Edit the script with a text editor like nano or vim.
-Find the line with {stream_key} and put your actual key there in place of {stream_key} then save the file.
-See https://stream.twitch.tv/ingests/ for more information and the server near you.

 Once the service file and shell script are in the right location, you can start the service